-16 Ways You're Drinking Water Wrong
+16 Ways You Didn't Realize You're Drinking Water Wrong

 If you went several days without drinking water, you'd be in a world of trouble.
 But the idea that eight glasses a day is optimal—well, that's soggy logic.

 In 1945, The Food and Nutrition Board of the National Academy of Sciences claimed that the body needed two-and-a-half liters of water a day (which is actually ten cups of water a day, even more than the widely-referenced eight)—without citing a clinical study!
 Not only did people take this recommendation as fact, they also ignored the next sentence: "Most of this quantity is contained in prepared foods."